rutvikk99/synapse/demos/module4/README.md

     ![Linked services is displayed.](media/linked-services.png "Linked services")

-10. Notice that the user name for the SQL Pool connection is the **`asa.sql.import01` user** we added to the `HeavyLoader` classifier.
+10. Notice that the user name for the dedicated SQL pool connection is the **`asa.sql.import01` user** we added to the `HeavyLoader` classifier.
 We will use this linked service in our new pipeline to reserve resources for the data load activity.

     ![The user name is highlighted.](media/sqlpool01-import01-linked-service.png "Linked service")